phetsims/phet-info/checklists/code_review_checklist.md

 desktop platform.
 For PhET-iO sims, additionally test `?stringTest=xss` in Studio to make sure i18n strings didn't leak to phetioDocumentation, see https://github.com/phetsims/phet-io/issues/1377
 - [ ] Use named placeholders (e.g. `"{{value}} {{units}}"`) instead of numbered placeholders (e.g. `"{0} {1}"`).
-- [ ] Make sure the string keys are all perfect - they are difficult to change after 1.0.0 is published.
+- [ ] Make sure the string keys are all perfect, because they are difficult to change after 1.0.0 is published.
 Guidelines for string keys are:

   (1) Strings keys should generally match their values.
 E.g.: